Watching hard-earned traffic vanish from your site without a trace can be incredibly frustrating.

 - On top of that, forms also offer a delayed response.
 “We’ll get back to you within 24–48 hours” is not what someone wants to hear when they have a question right now.

-Forms still have a role to play and are great for for detailed inquiries, project requests, or formal submissions.
+Forms still have a role to play and are great for detailed inquiries, project requests, or formal submissions.

 But the stats show that forms don’t work well as the main lead capture strategy.